-Will Elon Musk disrupt government, enrich himself by it, or both?
+Elon Musk helped Trump win.
+How much influence will he wield now?

 Conflict of interest, and the precedent of Andrew Mellon

 Mr. Musk is unlikely to seek any Cabinet role requiring him to step back from running his companies and possibly divest his holdings.
-If he did that, the closest historical analog might be Andrew Mellon, the banking and steel tycoon who served as Treasury Secretary under three Republican presidents in the 1920s and ’30s.
+If he did that, the closest historical analog might be Andrew Mellon, the banking and steel tycoon who served as treasury secretary under three Republican presidents in the 1920s and ’30s.

 “He was one of the richest and most prominent businessmen in the country.
 And he really did define the nature of governance for that whole decade,” says Professor Schulman.

-President Harding praised Mr. Mellon as the “ubiquitous financier of the universe,” after he poured money into the president’s 1920 campaign.
+President Warren Harding praised Mr. Mellon as the “ubiquitous financier of the universe,” after he poured money into the president’s 1920 campaign.
 Mr. Mellon’s promise to hand off his companies while serving in government proved empty.
 He controlled a monopoly on aluminum supplied to a growing aerospace sector, and he shaped tax policies that swelled his personal fortune.
 His reputation later cratered in the Great Depression after lawmakers in Congress exposed his self-dealing.

 By tapping Mr. Musk to remake the federal bureaucracy, Mr. Trump is also, in some ways, following in the footsteps of leaders like President Bill Clinton, who in 1993 put Vice President Al Gore in charge of a National Performance Review.
 The effort spanned Mr. Clinton’s two terms and led to a reduction in the federal workforce and of internal regulations.